PouyaPouryaie/basicFeaturesForSpringProject/README.md

 4 - Swagger Api for show details of endpoints <br>
 5 - In order to change swagger url, you must be change springdoc.swagger-ui.path property in application-dev.properties <br>
 6 - TestContainer for run db as dockerImage, properties config exist in application-test.properties <br>

+### dataSource feature
+1 - choose between use simpleDataSource or HikariCp datasource <br>
+2 - you can customize properties for dataSource in application.properties